henkjannl/DesigningHousingsInFreeCAD/README.md

   <img src="./09-hinge/separation-bottom-5.png" alt="Separation bottom 5" width="639">
 </p>

 Line B of sketch **sb hinge slot** on datum plane **sb pln hinge slot 2 begin** is under an angle of 160° relative to line A of **sb ref hinge right**.
 This is because the top housing can be opened 160°, ensuring sufficient space between both parts.
-The larger circle in **sb ref hinge right** is used, also to create space in radial direction.
+The larger circle in **sb ref hinge right** is used, to provide space radially.

 <p align="center">
   <img src="./09-hinge/separation-bottom-6.png" alt="Separation bottom 6" width="933">